higsch/svelte-d3-training/circles/README.md

 // go into the new directory
 cd svelte-d3-training

-// goto example project, then:
+// goto example project
+cd circles

 // install the dependencies
 npm i